Commemorating the establishment of the greatest multi-national city in North America

 JUAN RODRIGUEZ

-The first black man and non-indigenous inhabitant who arrived on the ship, Tyger, and stayed behind.
+The first mixed race man and non-indigenous inhabitant who arrived on the ship, Tyger, and stayed behind.
 He worked for the first Dutch fur trading post in Lower Manhattan

 Nationality: Portuguese & West African, born in Santo Domingo